metafates/mangal/README.md

 # Available options: pdf, epub, cbz, zip, plain (just images)
 format = "pdf"

-# If false, then OS default reader will be used
+# If false, then OS default pdf reader will be used
 use_custom_reader = false
 custom_reader = "zathura"

-# Custom download path, can be either relative (to the pwd) or absolute
+# Custom download path, can be either relative (to the current directory) or absolute
 download_path = '.'

+# Add images to cache
+# If set to true mangal could crash when trying to redownload something really quickly
+# Usually happens on slow machines
+cache_images = false

+[ui]
 # Fullscreen mode
 fullscreen = true